Peruvian Guinea Pig Recipe Is Actually Delicious!

-The Peruvian guinea pig dish is truly classic!
+The Peruvian guinea pig recipe is truly classic!
 Archaeological evidence shows guinea pigs were domesticated in Peru as far back as 2500 B.C.

 Here, in the land of the rodent’s birthplace, it remains a culinary delicacy, as well as a mainstay of Andean folk medicine and a common religious sacrifice to the gods.